xcooper865-dev/DeliShop/README.md

 This project is a Java based Sandwich Ordering System designed to simulate a real world deli or sub shop ordering experience.
-It provides an interactive console menu that lets users build custom sandwiches, choose from signature sandwiches, add toppings, customize sizes, and calculate prices—including extra charges for additional meat and cheese. the user has the option to choose from a variety of drinks and chips
+It provides an interactive console menu that lets users build custom sandwiches, choose from signature sandwiches, add toppings, customize sizes, and calculate prices including extra charges for additional meat and cheese. the user has the option to choose from a variety of drinks and chips

 The system is organized using object-oriented programming principles, keeping responsibilities separated across multiple classes for easier maintenance, readability, and future expansion.